 - Reflecting critically on issues of faith and justice

 - Being exposed to the wonderful diversity of God's creations through an encounter with those living in a culture different from their own

 - Offering their skills, resources, and gifts for the purpose of creating a more just and loving world

 Service and Immersion trips typically occur during the semester breaks in January and May, and sometimes over spring break in March.

 The application process for participants begins several months prior to each trip's departure date, and the commitment continues for several months after each trip's return.
 This allows for weekly meetings, retreats, fundraising events, speakers, and in-services - opportunities to make connections through local service work and many awareness-building events.

-While in-country, Fairfield University Students will partner with the Working Boy's Center, a family-centered total development program, geared towards providing education, vocational training and life-skills development for the working children of Quito and their families.
+While in-country, Fairfield students will partner with the Working Boy's Center, a family-centered total development program, geared towards providing education, vocational training and life-skills development for the working children of Quito and their families.